Mercury Grand Marquis: Trim variation

 In 2009, the LS models were only available with a column shifter and 40/20/40 Lincoln Town Car seats in luxury cloth or leather trim.
 The GSL is a long-wheelbase model offering 152 mm of extra legroom for rear passengers.
 It is equipped like an LS model, with standard features such as an 8-way power driver's seat (2-way manual passenger seat), side airbags, leather-wrapped steering wheel, automatically dimming rearview mirror, electronic climate control, power-adjustable pedals, premium sound system with CD and cassette, 17-inch wheels with 235/55WR17 Goodyear Eagle RS-A tires, heated door mirrors, fog lights and special "GSL" badging.
 The once-optional gauge cluster is standard, with controls on the dashboard's center between the audio unit and climate controls.
 In North America, this model was only available to fleet customers as a commercial (taxi) version of the Ford Crown Victoria.

 For the 2009 model year, the Grand Marquis was available in two trim levels, GSL and LS, which were near-identical regarding features and options.
 The LS was a de-contented fleet model that lost standard features such as an overhead console with a compass and a power passenger seat.
 The Export Handling Package was dropped, eliminating features such as the Mercury Marauder spoiler and rear air suspension.

 The GS model reappeared in the lineup for the 2010 model year.
 Several features (such as the Mercury Marauder spoiler) became available as standalone options.
 The Export Handling Package was made standard and included a power passenger seat.
 In Kuwait, the LS model (M7F) was not available to the general public in 2010, as they are heavily sold to fleet buyers, such as the Ministry of Defense, Ministry of Interior, Ministry of Health, and state-owned Kuwait Oil Company, where they are given to employees as fringe benefits.

 For the 2011 model year, the long-wheelbase GSL was replaced by the GS, and the LS model was made available again to the general public in Kuwait.
-The LS Ultimate Edition remains a Fleet model and differed slightly from the GS, equipped with leather seats, electronic automatic temperature control (EATC), and an automatically dimming rear-view mirror.
+The LS Ultimate Edition remained a Fleet model and differed slightly from the GS, equipped with leather seats, electronic automatic temperature control (EATC), and an automatically dimming rear-view mirror.
 Lumbar support was no longer available.